William Bromley-Davenport (1821–1884): Biography

+On 6 April 1843 he was commissioned as captain of the Cheadle Troop of the part-time Staffordshire Yeomanry, being promoted to major on 8 May 1861 and lieutenant-colonel on 13 July 1863.
+He became the regiment's commanding officer in July 1874.

 In 1864 Davenport-Bromley was elected at a by-election as a Member of Parliament (MP) for North Warwickshire.
 In 1868 he changed his name by Royal Licence to Bromley-Davenport.
 He held the seat of North Warwickshire until his death at the age of 62 in 1884.

-He collapsed and died of a heart attack while seeking to quell disturbances in Lichfield caused by members of his Staffordshire Yeomanry Cavalry.
+He collapsed and died of a heart attack while seeking to quell disturbances in Lichfield caused by members of his Staffordshire Yeomanry.
 They were on a training week under his command but indulged in riotous behaviour, including storming the stage in a performance of Gilbert and Sullivan's Princess Ida and blackening the face on the statue of Samuel Johnson.

 Family

 Bromley-Davenport married Augusta Elizabeth Campbell, daughter of Walter Frederick Campbell of Islay in 1858.
 Their son William was a soldier and politician.

+Hobbies

+He was interested in fishing and bought his first summer house in Romsdalen in Norway in 1862, to which he travelled every summer.
+On a fishing expedition with Lord William Beresford (died 1850) he had navigated the yacht "Coral Queen" to the Romsdalsfjord in 1849.
+Bromley-Davenport also wrote a book "Sport" documenting his outdoors life, published by Chapman and Hall posthumously in 1885.